ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   # Exit from "mongo-sts-0"
   exit

-  # Go into "mongo-sts-0" again to check the initiated primary and secondary nodes
+  # Go into "mongo-sts-0" again to check the initiated primary and secondary instances
   kubectl exec -it mongo-sts-0 -- mongo
   rs.status()

-  # Enable replication from primary to secondary nodes
+  # Enable replication from primary to secondary instances
   rs.secondaryOk()
   ```

 For convenience we will set up ``MongoDB Compass/GUI``, so that we can check which data are available on our MongoDB database without having to go into a MongoDB server/pod.
-Since we use the ``LoadBalancer`` type for the Kubernetes Service `mongo-read-svc`, `MetalLB` will automatically assign a fixed IP address (`192.168.178.200` in our case) to this service, enabling ``MongoDB Compass/GUI`` to access it and thus the MongoDB database from outside the cluster.
+Since we use the ``LoadBalancer`` type for the Kubernetes Service `mongo-svc`, `MetalLB` will automatically assign a fixed IP address (`192.168.178.200` in our case) to this service, enabling ``MongoDB Compass/GUI`` to access `mongo-svc` and the MongoDB database from outside the cluster.

 ![](img/dbs1.png)

 In ``MongoDB Compass/GUI``, configure the connection string as follows to enable connection:

 ![](img/dbs2.png)

+**Mid-API-Development Setup**

+During

 ## Implement TNB